by Adam Sliwinski

 The music faculty at Princeton has empowered us to shape the residency according to our own vision, requiring only that we play a concert each semester and teach chamber music.
 This position is the residency opportunity of a lifetime for us, so we do a far more than that.

 Princeton’s extraordinary composition department has six professors and usually around 16-20 graduate fellows.
-Our initial involvement with them was through short-term residencies and performances of new works at the So Percussion Summer Institute (SoSI), which just held its tenth annual session at Princeton.
+Our initial involvement with them was through short-term residencies and performances of new works at the So Percussion Summer Institute (SoSI), which held its tenth annual session at Princeton in 2018.

 Because we had so little repertoire to begin with, the process of collaborating with composers became a necessary element in So’s career.
 We mostly did not have the option to program past greats and sprinkle new pieces in with them.
 This bonded us with Princeton’s composition faculty, and ultimately made us an interesting and unorthodox choice to succeed the Brentano Quartet.